SMT topics in focus

 “When we started this project more than two years ago, we knew that we would not be able to keep placing our busbars manually on over one million modules annually.
 We had to take a new approach in terms of efficiency and quality.
-Working with ASM’s SMT Center of Competence (CoC) in Munich, we checked out the feasibility of an integrated and highly efficient SMT placement process in connection with our development project,” remembers Preh process technician Dirk Petzold.
+Working with ASMPT’s SMT Center of Competence (CoC) in Munich, we checked out the feasibility of an integrated and highly efficient SMT placement process in connection with our development project,” remembers Preh process technician Dirk Petzold.

 Special nozzles needed

 The first step in the process evaluation at the SMT Center of Competence (CoC) involved the pickup and placement of the four large and heavy busbars with SIPLACE placement machines.
 The bars are up to 9.5 centimeters long and up to 9 centimeters wide.
 The massive components come in various shapes, must be placed flat onto the solder paste deposits, and feature raised edges with heights of up to 25 millimeters across their whole width for contact purposes.
 The bars are so large because they must accommodate currents of up to 600 amperes (see the image of the circuit board).